 Whether big or small, a man’s hands say a lot about him.
-Strong, calloused palms suggest that a man works with his hands, spends lots of time outside, or lifts weights.
-Bruised knuckles may be associated with fighters.
-And long, dexterous fingers on male hands seem to be common among concert pianists, surgeons, and artists.
-Or at least that’s what most people would assume.
-Whether or not those stereotypes about male hands hold true, a man’s hand size can, in fact, reveal a lot about his biology.
-Studies have proven that whether a man has small hands or big hands, male hand size gives away a ton of information about everything from a man’s athletic ability to his sex life and even penis size.
+Based on whether a man has strong, calloused palms or long, dexterous fingers, people may make assumptions about his career or hobbies.
+But whether or not those stereotypes about male hands hold true, the science doesn’t say.
+The size of a man’s hand size can, however, reveal a lot about his biology.
+Studies have shown that whether a man has small hands, big hands, or average hands, male hand size gives away a ton of information about everything from a man’s athletic ability to his sex life and even penis size.

-First, a clarification: When scientists study a man’s hands, they don’t focus much on whether they’re big, small, or average-sized.
+First, a clarification: When scientists study a man’s hands, they don’t focus much on the actual hand size itself.
 They’re looking at the proportions of his fingers.

-A man’s index finger, compared to his ring finger, tells scientists how much testosterone he may have been exposed to in utero, which influences many behavioral, health, and anatomical outcomes throughout his life.
+A man’s index finger, compared to his ring finger, tells scientists how much testosterone he may have been exposed to in utero.
+This, in turn, influences many behavioral, health, and anatomical outcomes throughout his life.
 Turns out, men who are overly concerned about the size of their hands should shift their attention to their fingers.
-Whether you’re a guy with small, large, or average-size man hands, the index and ring finger say a lot more about you than you may realize.
+Whether you’re a guy with small, large, or average-size man hands, the index and ring fingers say a lot more about you than you may realize.

 Male Hands Say Something About the Penis

 Is the old wives’ tale about penis size being proportional to hand size true?
 You’re damn right it is.
 In a sense.